Benjamin Adegbuyi: 2018 GLORY Heavyweight Grand Prix

 Following his contender tournament win, Adegbuyi fought Jahfarr Wilnis during Glory 58 in Chicago.
 Benjamin won the fight by a unanimous decision.

 Adegbuyi then took part in the eight man Heavyweight Grand Prix.
 In the quarter finals he faced Arkadiusz Wrzosek.
-Adegbuyi dominated the entire fight, managing to drop the Polish fighter twice during the third round.
+Adegbuyi dominated the entire fight, managing to drop the Polish fighter in round two, and a second time in round three.
 He won a unanimous decision (30-25, 30–25, 30–25).

 Advancing to the semifinals, he once again fought Jahfarr Wilnis.
 While the first round featured outfighting and probing kicks, Adegbuyi looked to pressure in the second round, and managed to stagger Wilnis with an uppercut during one of the exchanges.
 In the third round, he knocked Jahfarr out with a head kick.

 In the finals, Adegbuyi fought Jamal Ben Saddik.
 Ben Saddik pressured from the opening bell, and halfway through the first round, dropped Benjamin with a series of uppercuts.
 Adegbuyi was unable to stand in time to beat the ten count.

 After losing the Grand Prix final, Adegbuyi returned to Glory after 11 months to fight a rematch with D'Angelo Marshall.
 He won the fight by a unanimous decision.